 Price Range: only $8.95 to $10.50 for katsu curry and gyudon, and they offer three item combos for $14.95 (the portions aren’t tiny either).

 Authenticity: 3.5 out of 5, Katsu would be like an authentically bad ramen-ya in Japan, but in Aurora, CO it’s fantastic.
-I say that because it is all over the place with the toppings, and the broth is on the very weak side although it is better than most of the places in Colorado.
+I say that because it is all over the place with the toppings (there’s no such thing as regional ramen styles here), and the broth is on the very weak side although it is better than most of the places in Colorado.
 Also like I said before, the gyoza is what you want because it is on par with the better places in California.